3-Flows with Large Support: Taming Triangles

 \subsection{The Graph $\mathbf{G^{\Delta}}$}

 We let $G^{\Delta}$ denote the (unweighted) graph obtained from $G^{\bullet}$ by identifying each inner triangle to a (distinct) vertex and then suppressing all degree 2 vertices.
 So every edge $e$ of $G^{\Delta}$ \emph{corresponds} to an outer ear $P$ of $G^{\bullet}$ and we say that $e$ has \emph{residue} 0, 1, or 2 if this is the length of $P$ mod 3.
 If $v$ is a vertex of $G^{\Delta}$ which was formed by identifying an inner triangle $T$, then we say that $v$ \emph{corresponds} to $T$, and more generally, if $H$ is a subgraph of $G^{\Delta}$, then we say that $H$ \emph{corresponds} to the subgraph of $G^{\bullet}$ consisting of the outer ears of $G^{\bullet}$ corresponding to the edges of $H$ together with all inner triangles of $G^{\bullet}$ corresponding to vertices of $H$.
 Working with $G^{\Delta}$ will prove to be convenient as evidenced by the next couple of lemmas.
-A graph is \emph{cyclically $k$-edge-connected} if it is $(k-1)$-edge connected and every edge cut separating cycles has size at least $k$.
+Recall that a graph is \emph{cyclically $k$-edge-connected} if every edge cut separating cycles has size at least $k$ and note that cyclically $4$-edge-connected \emph{cubic} graph must be 3-edge-connected.

 \begin{lemma} $G^{\Delta}$ is cubic and cyclically 4-edge-connected. \end{lemma}

 \begin{proof} Note that by the connectivity of $G^{\bullet}$ the graph $G^{\Delta}$ must be 3-edge-connected.
 Moreover, $G^\Delta$ is cubic, since $G^\bullet$ is subcubic (Lemma~\ref{le:subcubic}).
 Suppose for a contradiction that $G^{\Delta}$ has an edge-cut $\delta(Z)$ of size at most three which separates cycles, and assume (without loss) that $w \not\in Z$.
 If $Z$ induces a graph with at least two cycles in $G^{\Delta}$, then we have a contradiction to the choice of cut used in constructing $G^{\bullet}$ (Observation~\ref{bullet3ec}).
 Otherwise, $Z$ contains a unique cycle $C$.
 If some vertex in $Z$ corresponds to an inner triangle in $G^{\bullet}$, then again we have a contradiction to the choice of cut in constructing $G^{\bullet}$.
 Otherwise the subgraph of $G^{\Delta}$ induced by $Z$ will correspond to a cycle $C$ in $G^{\bullet}$ satisfying $d(C) = 3$, but then $C$ would be an inner triangle of $G^{\bullet}$ and this yields a contradiction. \end{proof}